snerpton/textbox-multiple-character-limited/README.md

 	)

-I suspect my karma config file karma.conf as I've just blindly used this, and also how I've set up the controller in Test 3 (unit_02.js), but I'm out of ideas at the moment.
+I suspect my karma config file karma.conf as I've just blindly used this, and also how I've set up the controller in Test 3 (`unit_02.js`), but I'm out of ideas at the moment.
 If anyone has any pointers I'd be very grateful.

 Ultimately, I guess I would like to test:

-- loading the datatype pulls back model.value.
+- loading the datatype pulls back `model.value` as saved by Umbraco.
 I guess I need to mock this service?
 - exceeding the character limit sets model.value to undefined
 - any other ideas?